 It’s been four (yes, FOUR!) years since I last wrote a post on my blog.
 I know, it’s been a very long time.
-I have been busy with studying for my MA exams, hopefully I will graduate next year!
-I started working on my thesis, which will be on French literary translation (more details about it in upcoming posts).
+I have been busy with my MA course, and I also started working on my thesis, which will be on French literary translation (more details about it in upcoming posts).

 Today is one of those days in which I love my job, and I feel proud to be a translator!
 I am glad I chose this path, I realised that I found my calling.
 I am writing this post after attending the TetraTeTra translation conference in Forlì, which I enjoyed.
 It’s 12:37 a.m. right now but, instead of going to bed, I decided to write a post on the reasons why I love being a translator.
 Here they are:

 1) The sense of satisfaction and completion I feel after finding le mot juste, or after finishing the translation of a text;

 2) It’s an enriching job which allows you to expand your knowledge in both source and target languages.
 Two words: lifelong learning;